 "Studies have suggested the majority of coronary artery disease events can be prevented by addressing treatable risk factors," he says in a press release.

-“Although there are some definitive factors, there are others that can be modified.
-You can modify your blood pressure, you can modify your blood sugar, you can modify your weight, and very often you can modify your cholesterol levels,” Leonardo Rodriguez, M.D.,
+"Although there are some definitive factors, there are others that can be modified.
+You can modify your blood pressure, you can modify your blood sugar, you can modify your weight, and very often you can modify your cholesterol levels," Leonardo Rodriguez, M.D., cardiologist and director of the Advanced Imaging Training Program at the Cleveland Clinic, tells LIVESTRONG.COM.
+"If you are a young person but you have family history [of heart disease], it's important to begin early in life to try to modify your risk factors in order to prolong your life and reduce the dire consequences of heart disease like stroke and heart attack."

-To gather their information, Cleveland Clinic researchers conducted phone interviews
+To gather their information, Cleveland Clinic researchers conducted phone interviews of 1,002 adults in the continental United States.

 Here are a few more findings that will make you worry about everyone you know: